dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/enum/enhanced-features.md

 # EnhancedFeatures

-Enumeration `EnhancedFeatures` indicates the advanced features of Dynamsoft Camera Enhancer iOS.
+Enumeration `DSEnhancedFeatures` indicates the advanced features of Dynamsoft Camera Enhancer iOS.

 - `Frame Filter`: The frame sharpness filter feature of DCE.
 By enabling this feature, the low-quality frame will be recognized and discarded automatically.
 - `Sensor Control`: The sensor filter feature of DCE.
 By enabling this feature, the frames will be discarded automatically while the device is shaking.